Australia is a big place, like a really, really big place.

 Located just a short two and half hour drive south of the city, Phillip Island is well worth the trip if just to see the iconic Penguin Parade.
 I will add a dedicated Phillip Island post here shortly.

-Now, if by this point you haven’t had enough of the road and would like to continue to explore the unique and ever-changing landscapes and regional towns of Australia.
+Now, if by this point you haven’t had enough of the road and would like to continue to explore Australia’s unique and ever-changing landscapes and regional towns.
 Then you can continue the road trip back to Sydney.

-Want to make your trip around Australia truly comprehensive?
+Want to make your trip down the east of coast of Australia truly comprehensive?
 Why not take the Spirit of Tasmania over the island state?

 If you’d like to get more information to help plan your trip to and around Australia… Check out the rest of my blog posts.